relevance/boomstick/README.md

 ### AWS Integration

-The VM files will be uploaded to Cognitect's 'boomstick/images' bucket and will be publicly readable.
+The new VM files will be uploaded to Cognitect's 'boomstick/images' bucket and will be publicly readable.

 Uploading is restricted to the 'boomstick' user, so `s3cmd` must be configured with the corresponding IAM credentials.